isinaltinkaya/adv_binf_2021_week1/day1/README.md

 ```

-Get sequence list from FASTA file and save it to a file called "sequences.txt"
+**1.5.
+Get sequence list from FASTA file and save it to a file called "sequences.txt"**
 ```sh
 $ grep "^>" example.fasta| tr -d '>' >> sequences.txt
 $ cat sequences